From search to booking—your customer’s journey to the ideal vacation

 Your next step: Targeting with Microsoft’s Credit card ads and Audience ads

-Reaching and targeting family travellers and business travellers with Microsoft’s Credit card ads and Microsoft’s Audience ads is a smart strategy.
+Reaching and targeting family travelers and business travelers with Microsoft’s Credit card ads and Microsoft’s Audience ads is a smart strategy.
 Below are Microsoft Advertising’s final research insights and key takeaway actions for advertisers like you to take today.

 Credit card ads